faruk-cesur/faruk-cesur.github.io/README.md

 # faruk-cesur.github.io

-This is a GitHub webpage where I share my own content.
+This is a GitHub website where I share my own content.